Mark Seymour: 1981–1998: Hunters & Collectors

 In 1981, Seymour formed Hunters & Collectors from the remnants of The Jetsonnes with Archer, Falconer, and Tosti-Gueira.
 According to musicologist Ian McFarlane, this was "a far more radical and unremitting concept" and Seymour, with his "blue labourer's singlet, bulging biceps, introspective angst and impassioned vocals" became the "thinking woman's sex symbol".

 Between 1981 and 1998, Hunters & Collectors released nine studio albums, and they were inducted into the ARIA Hall of Fame in 2005.

-In 1992, Seymour released his debut solo single, "Hey Boys" (featuring Paul Kelly), from the Garbo (soundtrack).
+In 1992, Seymour released his debut solo single, "Hey Boys" (featuring Paul Kelly), from the soundtrack of the film Garbo.
 The song peaked at number 71 on the ARIA Charts.

 Seymour wrote the Hunters & Collectors song "Holy Grail", which although not intended to be about sport, has been widely used in television broadcasts of Australian Football League matches, especially the AFL Grand Final.
 It was also used by the Queensland cricket team in the years leading up to its first Sheffield Shield win in 1995.
 Seymour has performed this song and others at several AFL Grand Finals.
 It has won many accolades, including multiple appearances in the Triple J Hottest 100, including most recently at 50th place in the Triple J Hottest 100 of Australian Songs, a 2025 poll.